 His research interests focus on terrorism, political violence, juvenile delinquency and policing issues.
 His articles have appeared in such publications as International Criminal Justice Review and Turkish Journal of Sociological Research.
 He also contributed chapters to several books.

-Dr. Akyuz teaches criminal justice courses such as Homeland Security and Terrorism, Law Enforcement and Society, and Transnational Crime among others.
+Dr. Akyuz teaches criminal justice courses such as Research Methods, Homeland Security and Terrorism, Law Enforcement and Society, and Transnational Crime among others.